testdevopser/domain-audit/README.md

 - IP addresses from SPF
 - RBL / DNSBL checks for IP reputation
 - PTR (reverse DNS)
-- One-line summary per domain: what’s fine and what’s broken
+- One-line summary per domain: what’s fine and what needs attention

 The main goal: get a clear, compact report that answers **“where is it OK, and where are the problems?”** for deliverability and reputation.